Seville: Airport

 The San Pablo Airport is the main airport for Seville and is Andalusia's second busiest airport, after Málaga's, and first in cargo.
 The airport handled 7,544,357 passengers and just under 9,891 tonnes of cargo in 2019.
 It has one terminal and one runway.

 It is one of many bases for the Spanish low-cost carrier Vueling, and from November 2010 Ryanair based aircraft at the airport.
 In addition, Ryanair opened its first aircraft maintenance facility in Spain at Seville Airport in 2019.

 This enabled low-cost direct flights to several Spanish cities, as well as to the neighbor country of Portugal with weekly flights to Porto and to other European cities.

 Port

 Seville is the only commercial river port in Spain and the only inland city in the country where cruise ships can arrive in the historical centre.
 On 21 August 2012, the Muelle de las Delicias, controlled by the Port Authority of Seville, hosted the cruise ship Azamara Journey for two days, the largest ship ever to visit the town.
 This vessel belongs to the shipping company Royal Caribbean and can accommodate up to 700 passengers.

 Roads

+Seville has two ring road highways, the SE-20 and the SE-30.
+However, they do not form a complete controlled-access highway around the city.

-Seville has one ring road, the SE-30, which connects with the dual carriageway of the south, the A-4, that directly communicates the city with Cádiz, Cordoba and Madrid.
-Also there is another dual carriageway, the A-92, linking the city with Osuna, Antequera, Granada, Guadix and Almeria.
+The SE-30 connects with the most important autovía of southwestern Spain, the A-4, which directly links the city with Cádiz, Cordoba and Madrid.
+The SE-30 and the A-4 together form a controlled-access ring road around two-thirds of the city.

+The northern third is encircled by regular arterial roads with at-trade intersections, such as the SE-20 and the Ronda Urbana Norte.

+Another autovía, the A-92, links the city with Osuna, Antequera, Granada, Guadix and Almería.
 The A-49 links Seville with Huelva and the Algarve in the south of Portugal.